Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

 In subgraph identification, we are interested in classifying subgraphs within the same network given their topological structure.
 For example, we can identify which department an email exchange subgraph belongs to or detect a mobile phone user given their app switching behavior.

-We use EmailEU, EmailTraffic and SwitchApp datasets since ground truth labels (department ID or user ID) are available for each subgraph, which is created from email exchanges in a department or app switch behavior of a user within a period of time.
+We use EmailEU, EmailTraffic and SwitchApp datasets since ground truth labels (department ID or user ID) are available for each subgraph.
 We first solve this problem using static graph embedding methods.
 Then we investigate whether the timestamp information of edges can help improve identification accuracy.